 Fish immunology and vaccinology

-Our research is focused on the immune system of Atlantic salmon, cod and lumpsucker and how these species combat viral and bacterial infections.
+Our research is focused on the immune system of Atlantic salmon and how this species combat viral infections.
 The knowledge contributes to an increased understanding of the evolution of the immune system and to improved vaccines for the aquaculture industry.

 Farming fish in dense populations in the open sea inevitably leads to outbreaks of infectious diseases.
 While vaccination has brought most bacterial diseases in Norwegian salmon farming under control, virus diseases are still a major threat having impacts on fish welfare and economy.
 At present the main viral diseases are salmon pancreas disease (PD), heart- and skeletal muscle inflammation (HSMI), cardiomyopathy syndrome (CMS) and infectious salmon anemia (ISA).
 Salmon virus vaccines have so far shown relatively low protective effect.